Class Is Recorded with Unlimited Access for 90-Days

 The course covers all five of the CISA domains, and each section corresponds directly to the CISA job practice.
 It uses proven instructional design techniques, incorporating video, interactive eLearning modules, downloadable, interactive workbooks, downloadable job aids, case study activities, and pre-and post-course assessments.

-- Pass your exam, guaranteed
+- Pass your exam, guaranteed (if you don’t pass, you’ll be coached until you do)

-- YOUR live class is recorded and turned into eLearning, with 3-months access via the student portal
+- YOUR live class is recorded and turned into eLearning with 3-months access via the student portal

-- Message your trainer in-platform for 8-weeks
+- Message your trainer in-platform until you pass

 - Access mock exams, exam prep, and assessments to ensure you are ready to test